Malvid/Malvid/docs/Styleguide.md

 - Text containing content from the TYPO3 RTE should be [marked as safe](https://mozilla.github.io/nunjucks/templating.html#safe)
 - Don't include RTE content from TYPO3 inside a `<p>`-Tag as TYPO3 already wraps text in `<p>`-Tags
-- Use `<p>`-Tags in the example data to imitate the behaviour of real RTE content
+- Use `<p>`-Tags in the example data to imitate the behavior of real RTE content

 Example: